ernieayala/l5r4/README.md

 - Some derived values (like elemental rings) are calculated automatically and cannot be directly modified
 - Always test Active Effects to ensure they work as intended with your specific use case

-## ⚠️ Known Issues & Limitations

-- **PC Weapon/Bow Chat Cards**: On some PC sheets, clicking weapon and bow items may not generate a chat card, while other item types work correctly.
-This appears related to event propagation or CSS preventing clicks from registering.
-Tracking and fixes are ongoing.
-If you encounter this, please report details on the [issue tracker](https://github.com/ernieayala/l5r4/issues).

 ## 🛠️ Development & Contributing

 ### Project Architecture